Logo light mode the Fabryk

 Much to our good fortune, the ride to Biei was the easiest of the legs so far, as there was a paved, flat, clearly-marked bike path that went for 17 kilometers from Shirogane Blue Pond to Biei.
 We encountered not a single person on the ride and bathed in the freedom of the open roads.

 45 minutes later, we strolled into Biei, another Hokkaido town with seemingly few people and checked into our much more basic than the night before, albeit nice hotel, Hotel Lavenir, and hit the town with sore legs and 🍑.
 We tried a total of five different restaurants and were oddly turned away from each of them, a first we had experienced in Japan.
 It began to feel a little like getting turned away at Berghain in Berlin, complete with soul-killing rejection, but I suppose it was understandable on a Friday night.
 The lesson is: if you happen to come to Biei on a Friday night, make sure to book something in advance.
 Defeated, we ended up walking into a gem of a place called Snack Ringu (nearby the 7/11), what seemed like the town's only bar.
 Coated in red velvet from floor to ceiling, the woman of the bar invited us in with open arms, giving us a beer and a few snacks.
-Three beers later, we were still there, singing karaoke allegedly with the mayor of Biei and speaking with the bar-ladies, Naomi, Yumi, and Mama as best as we could.
+Three beers later, we were still there, singing karaoke allegedly with the mayor of Biei and speaking with the bar-ladies, Naomi, Yumi, and Mama as good as we could.
 Even though we spoke very little of one another's language, we could feel the warmth of the hosts and took pictures together at the end.
 A little drunk, we stumbled out and finally settled on 7/11 for dinner, resulting in us over-microwaving a bag of fried chicken.

 A selfie with joyful international visitors and friendly Japanese locals in a cozy bar (Snack Ringu) setting in Biei, Hokkaido, a warm cultural exchange during a Hokkaido itinerary.